 Contact: Dr. Vladimir Parezanovic

-Studies of drag reduction and wake control of bluff bodies are of immense importance in terms of reducing terrestrial transport fuel consumption and polluting gases emissions.
+Studies of drag reduction and wake control of bluff bodies are of immense importance in terms of reducing terrestrial transport fuel consumption and polluting gas emissions.
 Most of the real vehicle energy expenses are devoted to overcoming the aerodynamic drag, caused mainly by the massive flow separation at the rear of the body.
 In addition to a large pressure drag, the separated region is a source of fluctuating aerodynamics forces which affect stability and control of the vehicle.
 With the ever-increasing capabilities of small and cheap microcontrollers, as well as developments in flow sensing devices and actuators, the challenges of effective and robust flow control are beginning to look less insurmountable.
-The future KU Wind Tunnel Facility (expected operational JAN/2019) will provide a powerful platform for experimental efforts in understanding of the complex physics of 3-D turbulent wakes and testing of different flow control approaches.
+The future KU Wind Tunnel Facility will provide a powerful platform for experimental efforts in understanding the complex physics of 3-D turbulent wakes and testing of different flow control approaches.
 A large array of flow diagnostic methods will be available to study both time-resolved and 3-D wake dynamics.
 Furthermore, real-time data acquisition hardware will serve as a testbed for the development and application of novel closed-loop control recipes.